 Color Dodge (blend mode): The inverse of Color Burn.
 Will dodge the color of the layer with the blend mode applied over the layers beneath it.
 No part of the layer will become darker.

-color model: A color model is a system for creating a full range of colours from a small set of primary colors.
+color model: A color model is a system for creating a full range of colors from a small set of primary colors.
 Examples of color models are HSB, and RGB.

 Color Profile: A set of data that allows a device or piece of software to correctly interpret color values, such as RGB, and display them as intended.